lapinskap/door-customer/README.md

 * [Contact](#contact)

 ## General info
+Application written in React.
 Views of the application used to check the quality of given website.
-Views were written using reactstrap and `styled-components`.
+Views were written using scss files and `styled-components`.
-Backend is practically unaffected (at the present time).
-I would like to write it some day - with Node or Ruby on Rails.

 ## Screenshots
 ![Example screenshot]()

 ## Technologies
-* React - Javascript library
+* React
-* yarn
 * React Router
 * styled-components
+* Sass

 ## Setup

 You need to have yarn or npm installed on your computer.
-I prefer yarn:
+Use following commands to get started:

 ```
 $ cd door-custom/
-$ yarn
+$ npm install
-$ yarn run build
+$ npm run build
-$ yarn run start
+$ npm run start
 ```

 ## Code Examples